Menu

 Frequently Asked Questions (FAQ)

-Do I need a license for a DJI Mini 4 Pro/Neo in Vietnam?
+Do I need a license for a DJI Mini 4 Pro or DJI Neo in Vietnam?

 Will customs confiscate my drone at the airport?

-It is rare for personal drones to be confiscated.
-However, to avoid trouble, always carry your drone and batteries in your carry-on luggage.
-If you bring a large drone (>250g) without a pre-approved permit, Customs may ask you to store it at the airport (deposit) until your departure flight.
+It is uncommon for personal travel drones to be confiscated on arrival.
+However, to avoid trouble, always keep your drone and batteries in your carry-on luggage.
+If you bring a larger drone, especially over 250g, without clear documents or a pre-approved permit, customs may ask questions or require the drone to be stored at the airport until your departure.

 Can I fly my drone in Ha Long Bay?

 Yes, but with restrictions.
-While not a total no-fly zone, the Habor areas often ban drones.
-The best time to fly is when you are out on the water.
-Always check with your Cruise Manager first; many luxury cruises allow drone flights from the sundeck at specific times.
+Ha Long Bay is not a total no-fly zone, but harbor areas, busy cruise routes, caves and crowded spots often restrict drones.
+The best chance is usually when you are out on the water, away from crowds and boats.
+Always check with your cruise manager first, as some cruises only allow drone flights from the sundeck at specific times.

 Can I fly in Hanoi or Ho Chi Minh City centers?